GregTech-Odyssey/GregTech-Odyssey-Client/README.md

 ## Introduction

 GregTech-Odyssey is a tech-oriented modpack designed to offer players a diverse and challenging experience based on GregTech.
 Additionally, this modpack includes magic mods such as Botania, providing a balanced blend of technology and magic.
+The core mod of this modpack, "GTOCore," also implements additional blocking modes for ME Pattern Providers, cross-recipe parallelism, and multithreading optimization, providing a comfortable and smooth gaming experience.

 ## License